US: Big drop in migrant kids at largest emergency shelter

 A rise in the number of migrant children crossing the southwest border alone has challenged the Biden administration.
 The Department of Health and Human Services has more than 14,200 migrant children in its care, down from 22,000 two months ago.

 Becerra said more children are in licensed shelters now than unlicensed facilities, a reversal from a government report in May.
-He said officials are working to get more beds made available at licensed facilities, which have a higher standard of care.
+He said officials are working to get more beds made available at licensed facilities.

 “We have continued to expand our capacity, and as a result, we're able to discharge more of these children into the hands of a responsible, vetted custodian, which then frees up a bed for another child," he said.